tongqiu-jia/tongqiu-jia.github.io/_pages/about.md

 # News
 - March 31, 2020.
 Manuscript “[Thousands of missing variants in the UK Biobank are recoverable by genome realignment](https://tongqiu-jia.github.io/publication/ukb-exome-fe-errors)” is now [online]( https://doi.org/10.1111/ahg.12383) on <i>Annals of Human Genetics</i>!
 - March 23, 2020.
 I will be joining the MPH program in Epidemiology at University of Washington this September.
-Go Huskies!
 - February 6, 2020.
 Manuscript “[Thousands of missing variants in the UK Biobank are recoverable by genome realignment](https://tongqiu-jia.github.io/publication/ukb-exome-fe-errors)” is accepted for publication in the <i>Annals of Human Genetics</i>.